chbrown/scripts/README.md

-# Some scripts I like, most of which I've written all by myself!
+# Some scripts I like, many of which I've written all by myself!

-Except for `htpasswd.py`, `soundcloud`, and `transpose` all of these scripts were written by me and are Copyright 2012-2013 Christopher Brown, released here under the MIT License.
+Except for `htpasswd.py`, `otf2ttf2eot.sh`, and `transpose` all of these scripts were written by me and are Copyright 2012-2013 Christopher Brown, released here under the MIT License.

 ## Prereqs: